 Systems meant to handle and serve a huge number of TCP connections at high speeds need a significant amount of memory for TCP socket buffers.
 On some systems you can tell the TCP stack what default buffer sizes to use and how much they are allowed to dynamically grow and shrink.
-Window Scaling is typically linked to socket buffer sizes and on a Linux system can be controlled with the values:
+Window Scaling is typically linked to socket buffer sizes.